LeonardoSani/FDS_Project/README.md

-# Mitigating Data Imbalance in Solar Panel Defect Detection Using Variational Autoencoders and Geometric Data Generation
+# Investigating Variational Autoencoders for Data Imbalance Mitigation in Solar Panel Defect Detection

 This project focuses on defect detection in solar panels using machine learning models.
 It utilizes the ELPV (Electroluminescence Photovoltaic) dataset for training and evaluation.
 The project includes Variational Autoencoders (VAEs) for synthetic data generation to augment the dataset and a ResNet18 model for binary classification of defects.